MillieText/BookStack/readme.md

 npm run dev
 ```

 BookStack has many integration tests that use Laravel's built-in testing capabilities which makes use of PHPUnit.
+MillieText will be doing the same.
 There is a `mysql_testing` database defined within the app config which is what is used by PHPUnit.
 This database is set with the database name, user name and password all defined as `bookstack-test`.
 You will have to create that database and that set of credentials before testing.

 The testing database will also need migrating and seeding beforehand.
 This can be done with the following commands: